symblai/symbl-python-sdk/symbl/readme.md

     Returns a connection object

 2. start_sip(uri, audioConfig, actions, data):

-    The body object needs to be in format.

     i.   uri: uri where symbl should connect ii.  audioConfig : (Optional) audioConfigs of the SIP